Projectivity revisited: Projectivity on unstructured domains

 \begin{definition} Let $(P)$ be an $L$ family of distributions.
 Then $(P)$ is \emph{projective (resp.\ exchangeable)} if for any two finite sets $D'$ and $D$, any injective (resp. bijective) map $\iota: D' \hookrightarrow D$ and any $L$-structure $\mathfrak{X}$ on $D'$ the following holds:

 \end{definition}

 These definitions are equivalent in the following sense:

-\begin{proposition} Every projective (resp.\ exchangeable) $\mathbb{N}$-indexed $L$ family of distributions has a unique extension to a projective (resp.\ exchangeable) $L$ family of distributions, and conversely the restriction of any projective (resp.\ exchangeable) $L$ family of distributions to domains of the form $\{1, \dots, n\}$ is a projective (resp.\ exchangeable) $\mathbb{N}$-indexed $L$ family of distributions. \end{proposition}
+\begin{proposition} For every projective (resp.\ exchangeable) $\mathbb{N}$-indexed $L$ family of distributions $(P)$, there is a unique projective (resp.\ exchangeable) $L$ family of distributions that coincides with $(P)$ on all domains of the form $\{1,\dots,n\}$.
+Conversely, the restriction of any projective (resp.\ exchangeable) $L$ family of distributions to domains of the form $\{1, \dots, n\}$ is a projective (resp.\ exchangeable) $\mathbb{N}$-indexed $L$ family of distributions. \end{proposition}